Codecademy/docs/content/python/concepts/math-module/terms/math-isclose/math-isclose.md

 ---
-Title: 'math.isclose()'
+Title: '.isclose()'
-Description: 'Returns True when two floating point numbers are close to each other within a specified tolerance.'
+Description: 'Determines if two floating-point numbers are close to each other within a specified tolerance.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'